cfgauss/r-novice-gapminder/_extras/guide.md

 <img src="../fig/rmd-08-lifeExp-line-point-1.png" title="plot of chunk lifeExp-line-point" alt="plot of chunk lifeExp-line-point" style="display: block; margin: auto;" />

-note that each layer is drawn on top of the previous layer.
+Like Photoshop, each layer is drawn on top of the previous layer.
+Here's a slightly different version:

 ~~~
 ggplot(data = gapminder, aes(x=year, y=lifeExp, by=country)) +